 Mr. Mori Hosseini was elected to the Embry-Riddle Board of Trustees in April 1999.
 Hosseini serves as Chairman of the Board of Trustees and is Chair of the Committee on Trustees, Executive, and the Facilities and Capital Planning committees.
 Hosseini is also a member of the Compensation committee.

-Hosseini is Chairman and CEO of ICI Homes, one of Florida’s largest residential homebuilder/developers.
-Born in Iran, Hosseini was primarily educated in London, England, where he received a degree in Aeronautical Engineering from Chelsea College of Aeronautical Engineering.
+Mr. Hosseini is the Chairman and CEO of ICI Homes, one of Florida’s largest residential homebuilder/developers.
+Born in Iran, Mr. Hosseini was primarily educated in London, England, where he received a degree in Aeronautical Engineering from Chelsea College of Aeronautical Engineering.
 He then attended Embry-Riddle Aeronautical University where he received both a Bachelor of Science Degree in Aeronautical Studies and Master of Business Administration.

 Hosseini serves on several corporate, civic and public boards and associations.
 His affiliations include the following:

-Recognized for his countless professional, industry, civic and personal contributions to the community and the nation, many honors have been bestowed upon Hosseini, including:
+Recognized for his countless professional, industry, civic and personal contributions to the community and the nation, many honors have been bestowed upon Mr. Hosseini, including:

 Hosseini, his wife and three daughters are longtime residents of Ormond Beach, Florida.